-Matt Harris is in his third year as the head strength and conditioning coach with the Irvine Valley men's tennis program.
-He is also joining the IVC women's staff as an assistant coach in the spring 2017 season.
+Matt Harris is in his fourth year as the head strength and conditioning coach with the Irvine Valley men's tennis program.
+He also joined the IVC women's staff as an assistant coach in 2017 season.

 He joined the Irvine Valley men's program before the 2016 season and his work with the players and their strength and fitness paid immediate dividends.
 The team finished with an overall record of 21-2 and won its second straight CCCAA state title.

 Harris has more than 20 years of experience training athletes.

 Harris has trained youth, high school, collegiate and Olympic athletes.
 He began as a student manager with University of Arizona Softball in 1995.
 He assisted Coach Mike Candrea and staff with skill development, strength and conditioning and practice and game management.

 During his three seasons with Arizona softball, the squad won two NCAA National Championships and two Pac-10 Championships.

 After graduating with a bachelor's degree in Exercise Physiology, he moved to Northern California where he served as the head strength and conditioning coach for the Pacific Union College men's basketball team and worked as an assistant there for two seasons.